Arlo0o/NaviNeRF/README.md

 ## Train a new NaviNeRF model

-Here is a simple example of navinerf run command:
+Here is a simple example of navinerf run command
 ```bash
 python run_train.py gan_type=nerfgan outdir=${OUTDIR} deformator=ortho seed=${seed}
 ```
-This script will save the latent space directions and images charts with latent directions.
+You can download Stylenerf pre-train model from[Hugging Face 🤗](https://huggingface.co/facebook/stylenerf-ffhq-config-basic/blob/main/ffhq_256.pkl).
+The script will save the latent space directions and images charts with latent directions.
 Please check more arguments of parameters in `trainer.py`.

 ## Evaluation